suncoast-devs/handbook/lessons/sql-intro/lecture.md

 `char(N)`

 The `N` represents the largest number of characters this column can store.
 If we supply _less_ than `N` characters, spaces will fill the remaining space.
-The appended spaces ensures the column is _always_ `N` characters long
+The appended spaces ensures the column is _always_ `N` characters long.

 ---